 The Education, Culture and Society program offers a handful of graduate assistantships each year for students to provide assistance in community building, social media, event planning, and faculty support.
 The GA position is not a research position although opportunities to work on research projects may arise.
-Students are automatically considered for a graduate assistantship when they apply which are awarded as part of a student's funding package.
-There is no separate application for a graduate assistantship.
+Applicants admitted to the program invited to apply for Graduate Assistantships, although decisoins about individual positions are usually made throughout the spring and summer.

 Note: Courses must be 500 level or higher to qualify as graduate level.